Chapter 5 - Motion to Reopen

 An officer must execute a motion to reopen a previously approved naturalization application if:

-•USCIS receives or identifies disqualifying derogatory information about the applicant after approval of his or her application prior to the administration of the Oath of Allegiance; See 8 CFR 335.5. or
+USCIS receives or identifies disqualifying derogatory information about the applicant after approval of his or her application prior to the administration of the Oath of Allegiance; or

-•An applicant fails to appear for at least two ceremonies to take the Oath of Allegiance without good cause.
-See 8 CFR 337.10.
+An applicant fails to appear for at least two ceremonies to take the Oath of Allegiance without good cause.